shanshe/Z3660/z3660-zturn_SD_content/DATA Second Partition (exFat)/env/README.md

 `bootmode: CPU, MUSASHI, UAE or UAEJIT`

 Do you want to boot from SD scsi emulation?
-When using a real CPU you should select here NO (still in development)

 `scsiboot: YES or NO.`